Range Hood Specifications Explained: Width, Mounting Height, CFM and Style Options

 Outdoor range hoods provide ventilation to outdoor entertainment areas, generally over a grill.
 Even though you are outdoors, heat and other emissions get trapped under the roof.
 The outdoor hoods come in an undercabinet, chimney, island, or built-in style with high-performance ventilation based on the environment in your outdoor area.
 These hoods are extra-deep and wide for capture efficiency to cover a grill's surface area.
 They are made from special corrosion-resistant stainless steel to provide long-lasting beauty from the extreme grill temperatures and outdoor elements it will experience.
 No matter the setup of your outdoor entertainment area – there is a range hood to capture and provide the look and design you want.

-Congratulations!
-Selecting a range hood style that suits your needs is an important step.
-Narrowing the field down from here to a hood with the best performance is your next step, and you can learn about that here, "Guidelines For Choosing The Best Performance Range Hood For Me."
+Selecting the right range hood style is a key step in creating a kitchen that is both beautiful and functional.
+Now that you understand your ventilation needs, space constraints, and cooking habits, you can choose the hood that best fits your home.
+Narrowing the field down from here to a hood with the best performance is your next step, and you can learn about that here, "Key Considerations When Choosing a Range Hood for Your Kitchen".